 Distant sounds of scuffling and struggle were heard as Marcella prepared to move against the guard in front of her, whose movements had begun to slacken.
 But was rather momentarily distracted by the shriek of her cousin when the guard whose neck Liona had her arm wrapped around in a tight headlock, suddenly yanked her forward, throwing her smaller frame over his shoulder–slamming her back into the ground.

 Unfortunately, the sound distracted Marcella for a second too long.
 Enough time for the guard in front of her to pummel his fist into her abdomen, suddenly leaving her winded as she bent forward attempting to gasp for air–which proved to be a lot more difficult with the material that was still wrapped tightly around her face.
 Unfortunately, the fleeting mistake left her wide open and vulnerable enough for the guard’s other fist to connect with the side of her head.

 There was no doubt this fight was definitely going to leave them with at least a few bruises, but what was new?

-The voice in Marcella’s earpiece alerting them that they would need to hurry things along, forced her to recover quickly as she mentally began devising a plan.
-Raising her fists, she began taunting the guard with her moves – aiming to exhaust his energy as much as possible.
-Taking him off guard, Marcella sent a solid right-hand to the side of his face – blood smearing the corners of his mouth and teeth as he clenched them attempting to hold in a pained groan, then turning into what sounded like an inhumane growl.
+The voice in Marcella’s earpiece alerting them they would need to hurry things along, forced her to recover quickly as she mentally began devising a plan.
+Raising her fists, she began taunting the guard with her moves–aiming to exhaust his energy as much as possible.
+Taking him off guard, Marcella sent a solid right hand to the side of his face–blood smearing the corners of his mouth and teeth as he clenched them, attempting to hold in a pained groan, then turning into what sounded like an inhumane growl.

 He was more than pissed.